Here are some reasons why CPAs should always contact their insurance carrier or agent for expert guidance:

 - Reporting a potential claim early enables the insurer to work on an early resolution, which helps the firm to get back to business as usual.
 The insurer may determine that it is appropriate to retain legal counsel to assist with a pre-claim situation.
 (CAMICO will absorb the legal expenses and help policyholders achieve a resolution in such situations.)
 Other services may include preparing a tax penalty abatement request, drafting talking points for communicating the facts of a situation with the client, and providing subpoena and other consulting services if the need arises.

 - Early reporting helps assure coverage for the potential claim.
 Firms that go along with clients in attempting to a handle problem internally without reporting it to the insurer are sometimes surprised to find out later that the problem is much larger than it appeared to be.
 It is always a good idea to put your insurer on notice of a problem that could become a covered claim and could save the firm money in the form of reduced deductible obligations.

 The CAMICO policy has addressed this problem with "continuity of coverage for potential claims," which removes late reporting as a basis for coverage denial as long as the insured became aware of the potential claim after the inception of the first of consecutive policies.
-The deductible reduction (CAMICO offers a 50 percent, up to $50,000) for early reporting will not apply in this scenario, but policyholders who qualify will still have full coverage.
+The deductible reduction (CAMICO provides a 50 percent, up to $50,000, for early reporting of a potential claim during the policy period in which it becomes known) will not apply in this scenario, but policyholders who qualify will still have full coverage.